 Bon Accord Steam Fair

 Since those early days the Club’s annual Steam Fair has been held at various locations around Aberdeen and Aberdeenshire.
-In 2004 the Club joined forces with the National Trust to stage an all-new event at what was hoped would become a long-term location, Castle Fraser Aberdeenshire.
+In 2004 the Club joined forces with the National Trust for Scotland to stage an all-new event at, what was hoped would become a long-term location, Castle Fraser Aberdeenshire.

 For more information on our Steam Fair visit the Bon Accord Steam Fair page here.